JvFg92/Blind_data_classifier/README.md

 ```

-### 6. When you're finished, you can deactivate the environment with a single command:
+### ⚠️ 6.
+When you're finished, you can deactivate the environment with a single command: ⚠
-⚠️ **Do it for each terminal** ⚠️

 ```bash
 deactivate
 ```